 The long term environmental, economic, and social well-being of the Otago region requires anticipating and minimising cumulative environmental impacts before they reach a tipping point, beyond which systems can no longer properly function.
 This requires resilient frameworks that take account of the dynamic relationship between the environment, economy and people while acknowledging that the future is always uncertain, and knowledge is imperfect.
-Should a tipping point be reached a resilient Otago society will have the ability to absorb, respond to, adapt to, and recover from disruptive events.
-140
+Should a tipping point be reached a resilient Otago society will have the ability to absorb, respond to, adapt to, and recover from disruptive events.143

 While many ecosystems have a degree of resilience, increasing pressures on the environment, typically as a result of human activities (for example economic development), can have an adverse cumulative effect.
 Climate change also has the potential to seriously challenge ecosystem adaptive capacity.
-Much work is being undertaken to address this challenge, but it is still possible that permanent changes may occur (tipping point).
+Much work is being undertaken to address this challenge, including by reducing greenhouse gas emissions,144 but it is still possible that permanent changes may occur (tipping point).